dihoxy/ODS-Test-Center-Project/README.md

 ## *Notes*

-When the allotted_time *cannot be verified*, it means that the instructor did not specifiy it in the ods portal.
+1. When the allotted_time *cannot be verified*, it means that the instructor did not specifiy it in the ods portal.
 When we went to verify times for allotted_time outliers, we tried to either use the time specified on the agreement, impute with another exam in the same subject, infer based off a similiar subject, or we dropped the exam due to lack of information
+2. Null values in 'actual_time' correspond to an exam that was cancelled or the student did not show.
+I plan on creating views in PostgreSQL without these records to give the stakeholder a clearer view of testing activity without these rows.